RedHat-UX/red-hat-design-system/elements/rh-navigation-secondary/docs/20-guidelines.md

   ### Slot 2 hidden

-  ![Image of secondary navigations; slot 2 on small breakpoints is not visible unless the menu is expanded][nav-secondary-guidelines-responsive-slot-2-hidden] {style="margin-block: var(--rh-space-2xl, 32px);"}
+  ![Image of secondary navigations; slot 2 on small breakpoints is not visible unless the menu is expanded][nav-secondary-guidelines-responsive-slot-2-hidden] {style="--inline-img-max-width: 784px; margin-block: var(--rh-space-2xl, 32px);"}

   ### Breakpoints